johnwalicki/TI-SimpleLink-Workshop/README.md

 - Launch the Watson IoT Starter application
 - Open the Watson IoT Platform so that you can send/receive data from the SimpleLink device
 - Create a SimpleLink device type and device
+- Using Code Composer Studio, Compile and Flash a MCU program that sends MQTT data to Watson IoT Platform
 - Configure the Node-RED visual programming editor
 - Secure your Node-RED Editor in IBM Cloud
 - Install additional Node-RED nodes
-- Import a prebuilt flow from GitHub
 - Create a new Node-RED flow and configure IoT MQTT
-- Using Code Composer Studio, Compile and Flash a MCU program that sends MQTT data to Watson IoT
 - Output the TI SimpleLink CC3235SF LaunchPad temperature and humidity data
 - Work with JSON data and observe the sensor results in the Debug sidebar